Teriyaki Sauce

 Instructions

-1. Combine the soy sauce, mirin, sake, and sugar in a small saucepan and stir until the sugar is moistened, about 1 minute.
+1. Add mirin, soy sauce, sake, and sugar to a small saucepan and stir to dissolve the sugar.

-3. Reduce heat to low and simmer, stirring occasionally, until the sauce reduces by about one-third and looks glossy, 6–8 minutes; it should lightly coat the back of a spoon.
+3. Cook, stirring occasionally, until the bubbles thicken and the sauce reduces by about one-third and lightly coats the back of a spoon, 8–12 minutes.